Guangyong Peng, MD, PhD

 Castle Connolly Top Doctor

 Dr. Rich performs surgical removal of head and neck tumors as well as advanced reconstruction of the head and neck.
-He has expertise and clinical interest in treating advanced skin cancers such as melanoma, squamous cell carcinoma, and Merkel cell carcinoma.
-He also has expertise in complex airway surgery and reconstruction as well as treating parotid tumors.
+He has broad expertise in treating advanced skin cancers such as melanoma, squamous cell carcinoma, and Merkel cell carcinoma.
+He also has expertise in treating mucosal, thyroid and parotid cancers.

 Joseph Roh, MD